 In today's sensory overload environment, for us as advertisers, getting a potential customers’ attention is harder than ever.
 Quality ad content and strong copy cannot sell anything without people reading or viewing it.
 The market research firm Yankelovich estimates that a person today sees an average of 5,000 advertisements daily while the same person would average 2,000 per day 30 years ago.
-I have a hard time understanding how they saw 2,000 per day back then as they were not scrolling through their phones.
+This major change in landscape forces a change in how we approach our advertising campaigns.

 What advertisers have to focus on now more than ever is how to get the user to stop and read the ad.
 Billboard ads next to highways have kept their value because people (mostly) have to look out the window to drive and will generally see the ad.
 But while even they see many ads a day, there is less of an overload to the driver than there is on a phone.

 You scroll through your account and an image of a lump of dog feces on a white canvas background crosses your Facebook feed.
 This is a high-quality image, not your everyday shot of your cousin’s neighbor’s dogs marking his territory.
 So, you stop scrolling to see what it is.

 The caption on top of the ad reads Stop Getting Shit Market Research and the copy underneath explains that most market research delivers bad data because their sources are not quality and you can't rely on it to make business decisions.

 So the ad was able to get you to stop scrolling and read.
 But to measure its results we must know what the goals of the ad campaign was.

 If the purpose of this campaign was purely to get the brands name more attention, then it has succeeded.
 But (almost) no campaign has just that finite goal.

 Do we want the viewer to attach a certain emotion to the brand name?
 Do we want the viewer to feel comfortable with using that brand’s product in the future?